G-Research/geras/README.md

 * PromQL supports queries without `__name__`.
 This is not possible in OpenTSDB and no results will be returned if the query doesn't match on a metric name.
 * Geras periodically loads metric names from OpenTSDB and keeps them in memory to support queries like `{__name__=~"regexp"}`.
-* Thanos' primary timeseries backend is Prometheus, which doesn't support `.` in metric names.
+* Thanos' primary timeseries backend is Prometheus, which doesn't support unquoted dots in metric names.
 However OpenTSDB metrics generally use `.` as a seperator within names.
 In order to query names containing a `.` you will need to either:
   * Replace all `.` with `:` in your query; or
   * Use the `__name__` label to specify the metric name, e.g. `{__name__="cpu.percent"}`
+  * Also watch out for `-` (dashes) in your metric names